 |Copyright & Access||Copyright restrictions apply, contact Screen Archive South East for details|

-A lengthy amateur film which records events in Shoreham-by-Sea during 1962.
+A lengthy amateur film which records events in Shoreham-by-Sea starting in 1962.
 The film, which was made by the founder of the Shoreham Cine and Miniature Camera Club, has an accompanying soundtrack comprising commentary, music and sound effects.
 It also contains newspaper headlines from the Shoreham Herald, and a sequence showing the work of the local paper.

 The film opens with images from January 1962.
 Heavy snow covers Shoreham-by-Sea, forcing residents to clear the pavements outside their homes.
 Lamb Field Barn is demolished and dustmen are filmed at work with their new refuge truck.
 The RNLI holds its annual Flag Day in the town, and in May Morris Men uphold the tradition of waking prominent local residents at dawn.
 The folk dancing continues in a hall, watched by the May Queen.
 The marching band of Shoreham Air Training Corps perform in the town to celebrate their 21st anniversary.
 The Corps also host a tea party which has an accompanying exhibition.
 May also sees local elections being held, and voters are filmed at various polling stations.

 Whitsun Fete is held at Buckingham Park in June.
 Morris men perform and young women compete in the Miss Round Table Beauty Competition.
 The band of the Royal Sussex Regiment give a performance, men and women compete in sack and wheelbarrow races, whilst children parade in a fancy dress competition.
 All ages participate in various funfair rides and games.
-Singer Frankie Vaughan opens the new canteen of Shoreham Junior Boys Athletics Club, where he watches a gymnastics display.
+Singer Frankie Vaughan opens the new canteen of Shoreham Junior Boys Athletics Club with his son David, where he watches a gymnastics display.
 The Shoreham and Steyning Brownies and Girl Guides entertain their London compatriots, playing games and having a picnic on the beach, and swimming in the sea before their return train trip to the capital.

 The camera follows a day-in-the-life of Queen's Nursing Sister Leeson as she makes her rounds, visiting elderly people in their homes, helping them in and out of bed.
 An RNLI garden party and fete takes place - members of the Shoreham Girls Athletics Club perform for the guests.
 A High Court order evicts beatniks from an area of the town.
 Rain fails to stop the flower show and sheep dog trials from taking place in Buckingham Park over the August Bank Holiday weekend.
 Volunteer donors give blood at the Town Hall during one of the tri-annual National Blood Transfusion Service visits.
 The Community Association hold their Summer Fair in the grounds of St Wilfred's.
 Children ride on a small-gauge train, play games and compete in a dance competition.
 Red double-decker buses from Brighton and Hove are seen on the High Street when new services are introduced.